tobyweed/MobileLighting/README.md

 1. You may also encounter code signing errors — these can generally be resolved by opening the Xcode project's settings (in the left sidebar where all the files are listed, click on the blue Xcode project icon with the name <project>.xcodeproj).
 Select the target, and then open the "General" tab.
 Check the "Automatically manage signing" box under the "signing" section.
 [Here's a visual guide](readme_images/codesign.png)
 1. Once MobileLighting Mac successfully compiles, click the "play" button in the top left corner to run it from Xcode.
 To run it from a non-Xcode command line, first build the project (the easiest way to do that is ⌘-b from within Xcode).
 This should write all necessary products into a bin/ directory within MobileLighting/.
 Then run "bin/MobileLighting_Mac" with any tokens (init or a path to a sceneSettings.yml file) to run the app.
     * Note that whenever running the app, it expects either "init" or an absolute path to a sceneSettings.yml file as an argument.
 From Xcode, these arguments can be passed by going to the build target menu in the top left and clicking "Edit Scheme...".
 When executing the ML Mac product from Terminal, pass the arguments as you would to any command-line tool.
+1. If you want to build the iPhone app, get the iOS opencv framework.
+One way to do this is by building it from source:
+    1. Clone the opencv repo (you probably don’t want to do this inside of the MobileLighting directory): `git clone https://github.com/opencv/opencv.git`
+    1. Build it: `python opencv/platforms/ios/build_framework.py ios`
+    1. Move the iOS framework to the iPhone project: `mv <path to install directory>/ios/opencv2.framework <path to workspace>/MobileLighting/MobileLighting_iPhone`
+1. Verify that the opencv iOS framework is linked by checking **MobileLighting.xcodeproj > Targets > MobileLighting_iPhone > Build Phases > Link Binary With Libraries**
-1. Compiling the MobileLighting_iPhone target should be a lot easier.
-Just select the MobileLighting_iPhone target from the same menu as before (in the top left corner).
+1. Select the MobileLighting_iPhone target from the same menu as before (in the top left corner).
 You will need to connect an iOS device to your computer, go through the Xcode setup process, and then select the device in the menu.
 1. To upload the MobileLighting iOS app onto the device, click the "Play" button in the top left corner.
 This builds the app, uploads it to the phone, and runs it.
 After the app is on the phone, it can be run without being connected to the Mac--just click on the icon.